Records

 Deleting Records

-NOTE: Records that are deleted individually are ‘soft’ deleted and can be recovered for a period of 30 days from the date off deletion.
+Records that are deleted individually are “soft deleted,” meaning they can be recovered for up to 30 days from the date of deletion.
+After that, they are permanently removed.
 More information is available here.

 Changing View